 His interest started in 1975 when Popular Electronics published an article about building your own computer from a kit.
 His interest was further developed in Wayne Recreational Computer Org., a student group at Wayne State University.
 He has owned Timex Sinclair, Commodore, and PC compatible computers.

-Brian is on the Board as Treasurer and SIG-Linux Chairperson.
-He has served those positions since 2013.
+Brian is on the Board as Treasurer.
+He has served this position since 2013.
 He is also a member of the Internet Committee He first joined SEMCO in 1986.
+He was also SIG-Linux Chairman from 2013 – 2016.
 He served on the Audit Committee in 2012.
-In the past he has also served on SEMCO’s board as SIG-Programming Chairperson and SIG-Internet Chairperson.
-He also is a member of 3 Linux User groups (MUG, MDLUG and SEMI Linux).
+In the past he has also served on SEMCO’s board as SIG-Programming Chairman and SIG-Internet Chairman.
+He also is a member of 3 Linux/BSD User groups, MUG, MDLUG and SEMIBUG.

 Brian Brodsky has worked at TechniServe, Inc. for over 30 years.
 He has been involved in the conversion and development of many computer software systems.
 Brian is involved in the development of The Property Manager and Cemetery Manager systems.
 He has also helped with the development of Association Sites.